epaslawski/CPSC329_Password_Manager/README.md

 ## Features
-1. Authenticate with a master password
+1. Authenticate with a master password.
 2. Store login credentials for the user.
 3. Show how strong the chosen password is.
 4. Suggest ways of changing the password to be stronger by suggesting alternatives.
-5. Change the password for each specific site
+5. Change the password for each specific site.
+6. Delete the password for each specific site.

 ## Dependencies